ur0/book/your-first-program.md

 int main() {
 ```

-This line declares a `function`.
+This line declares a `function.
 Functions in programming languages are similar to mathematical functions.
-They may or may not take parameters, and may or may not produce \(return\) output.
-When we say int main\(\), we're defining a function named main which takes no parameters \(called arguments\) and returns an integer.
+They may or may not take parameters, and may or may not produce (return) output.
+When we say int main(), we're defining a function named main which takes no parameters (called arguments) and returns an integer.
 The brace following those parantheses encloses the contents of the function.
-It also has a matching brace \(}\) at the last line, which indicates the end of our function.
+It also has a matching brace (}) at the last line, which indicates the end of our function.`